 Well I can tell you one thing; My wife is loving the Franke Chef Center because I can cut the croissants right on the cutting board accessory that fits into the sink.
 When I’m done, I spray it off and boom clean in seconds.
 The Chef Center is a game changer folks, seriously!

 Now place those cut up croissant squares onto a sheet tray and bake them until crispy and lightly brown which only takes about 15 minutes or so.

-Homemade custard is super easy.
+Homemade custard is super easy and going to fill this in nicely.
 It’s 4 ingredients, that’s it.
 Here are the steps!

 - STEP 1: Slice fresh vanilla beans in half longways.

 - STEP 2: Place the vanilla beans in a pot along with heavy cream.

 - STEP 3: Scald the cream over low heat.